pedroharunari/KLD_estimation/README.md

 The code is written in python and can be collected in the first cell of the jupyter notebook kl_calculation.ipynb.

 Its usage is illustrated in two scenarios (see applications folder):
-  1. Entropy production inference scheme introduced in journals.aps.org/prx/abstract/10.1103/PhysRevX.12.041026, which explores the relation between KLD and entropy production, a key physical quantity in nonequilibrium thermodynamics.
-I encourage researchers in this field to learn and use good estimators for KLD.
+  1. Entropy production inference scheme introduced in [PRX 12 041026 (2022)](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.12.041026), which explores the relation between KLD and entropy production, a key physical quantity in nonequilibrium thermodynamics.
+We encourage researchers in this field to learn and use good estimators for KLD.
   2. Using data processed from a real biological system, we import and analyze two timeseries in view of KLD estimation using Pérez-Cruz's and the standard method.

-If you find this code useful, we kindly ask to cite our work where it is discussed [Phys.
-Rev. X 12, 041026 (2022)].
+If you find this code useful, we kindly ask to cite our work where it is discussed: Phys.
+Rev. X 12, 041026 (2022).

 Comments are welcome: pedroharunari [at] gmail.com